This feature requires Manager user level or higher.

 Most people use data from prefilled hidden fields to create segments that track where subscribers came from.
-Create a segment to show all subscribers whose hidden merge field value is “Homepage,” “MarketingSite,” or any other hidden text value you prefilled in your embedded forms.
+Create a segment to show all subscribers whose default merge tag value is “Homepage,” “MarketingSite,” or any other hidden text value you prefilled in your embedded forms.
 Remember, segments based on text fields are case-sensitive.

 To keep track of signups from a specific page, save the segment and check the box next to auto-update.